beemovie/beehive/README.md

 you are encouraged to explicitly assign copyright to the original author, Anonymous, for easy inclusion into upstream.

-It is released under the AGPLv3+ with the hope that users will be free to modify any future variant.
+It is released under the AGPLv3+ with the hope that users will always be free to run it and tweak it.

 ## Copying